nestordemeure/nestordemeure.github.io/content/cooking/sweet/brownies.md

 ## Cooking:

 * cook 25 to 30 minutes in a 340F (170C) oven
-* let cool in the pan before serving (they might be best served the next day for peak flavor and texture)
+* let cool in the pan
+* cut into slices before serving (they might be best served the next day for peak flavor and texture)

 ## Credits: